gbdevw/kubernetes-webservices-springboot-apachecxf/README.md

 ## Simple web service on Kubernetes (Spring Boot + Apache CXF + Docker)

-This project shows how to host a web service on Kubernetes with a simple containerized Spring Boot & Apache CXF application.
+This project shows how to run a simple containerized Spring Boot & Apache CXF web service on Kubernetes.

 ### Run locally